 6 Tips for Unsecured Loans

-It used to be that many major purchases you couldn’t cover – or didn’t want to cover – with your savings.
+It used to be that many major purchases you couldn’t cover – or didn’t want to cover – with your savings had to be made with a credit card.
 Today, more financial institutions are now offering unsecured personal loans, which are a financially savvier option for a one-time purchase or debt consolidation.
 A common and predictable monthly payment is much easier to budget for.
 Unsecured loans allow you to borrow money for nearly any reason, whether it’s a wedding or that vacation you’ve had your eye on for months.
 Unlike a secured auto loan, an unsecured loan doesn’t require any property as collateral.
 If you are considering a big purchase other than a house or a car, here are six things you should know:

 1. Think beyond home improvement.

 When most people think of unsecured loans, they think of home improvement loans.
 But you can actually take out a personal loan for any reason, whether it’s a need or a want.
 At PenFed, we’ve given personal loans for everything from medical bills and funeral expenses to vacations and musical instruments.

 2. You don't have to disclose your purchase.

 I’m often asked whether you have to identify the reason for your loan in order to qualify for it.
 The answer is no. You can apply for, qualify for and receive a loan while fully maintaining your privacy.
 And taking out a loan shouldn’t be a source of embarrassment.
 People don’t always have the current cash to cover unexpected expenses.
 Taking out an unsecured loan is a much more responsible move than a payday loan or taking on too much credit card debt.